 What are the advantages of the ketogenic diet?

-Here are some of the benefits of the keto diet:
+Here are some of the benefits of the ketogenic diet:

 Weight loss.
 You may feel less hungry because fatty foods take a longer time to break down in the body.
 Weight loss not only comes from ketosis, but it also comes from reducing calorie intake by eliminating certain food groups.

 Health benefits.
 The keto diet was originally used as a tool for treating neurological diseases such as epilepsy.
-Studies have now shown that the diet can have benefits for a wide variety of different health conditions, such as heart disease, cancer, Alzheimer’s disease and polycystic ovary syndrome (PCOS).
+Studies have now shown that the diet can have benefits for a wide variety of different health conditions, such as heart disease, high blood pressure, cancer, Alzheimer’s disease and polycystic ovary syndrome (PCOS).

 What are the disadvantages of the ketogenic diet?

 The keto diet may have some health benefits but staying on the keto diet can have some negative side effects.

 Constipation.
 “Cutting back on high-fiber vegetables, fruits and whole grains can also increase your risk for constipation,” Oikarinen.
 “In this case, it may help to take a fiber supplement to help stay regular, but this should be discussed with your provider first.”

 “High amounts of animal proteins can make your urine more acidic and increase calcium and uric acid levels,” Oikarinen said.
 “This combo makes you more susceptible to kidney stones and high uric acid can increase your risk for gout.”

 [Also read “Gout Diet: What to Eat and Avoid to Avoid Flare-Ups.”]